 Cons: One of the cons that we found has to be that you can put some pressure on both your stomach and lungs.
 Also you may find that you are woken up in the night with pins and needles!

 Vivian Eisenstadt, physical therapist in Los Angeles, Calif., told Medical Daily in an email, “if you’re going to sleep on your side, pillow prop using the following: an ergonomic pillow thick enough so your head doesn’t tilt down, a small pillow under your waist so your stomach doesn’t curve down, and a 3rd pillow between your legs.”

 Pros: Sleeping on your front can reduce the chances of snoring and help with sleep apnea!

-Cons: We were shocked to learn that not one person in our office sleeps on their front.
-Which is good really as it can flatten the natural curve of the spine, which can cause back pain.
-To can also restrict your breathing as you are laying on your chest and your nose and mouth may be covered.
+Cons: We were shocked to learn that not one person in our office sleeps on their front, which is good really as this can flatten the natural curve of the spine and cause back pain.
+It can also restrict your breathing as you are lying on your chest and your nose and mouth may be covered.